In This Article

 Pride is tied at #1 for the most common marriage problem.

-If you ever wondered, “what causes lack of communication in marriage,” pride is definitely a top answer.
+If you ever wondered, ”What causes lack of communication in marriage,” pride is definitely a top answer.

 Pride leads to many marriage communication problems because pride gets us to blame our spouse, for things we should be solely blamed for.

-Pride causes marriage issues because oftentimes spouses refuse to admit their wrongs.
 When we refuse to admit wrongs long enough, those wrongs continue in our marriage unfixed.

-Now imagine that spouse refusing to say, “I’m sorry.”
+Imagine being married to a verbally abusive wife.
+Now imagine that spouse refusing to say, ”I’m sorry.”

 Imagine the problems you will have in your marriage when you feel that it’s always your fault for issues in your marriage and rarely the fault of your spouse.

 Dealing with the problem of pride (solution): Understand that no one who walks this earth’s surface is perfect.
-Everyone has sins they need to work on by having a relationship with Jesus.

 Look at your faults as an opportunity to improve who you are, not an opportunity to make you feel bad about who you are.